Jessicashinjo/python-milestones/02-command-line-applications/resources/CLI_BASH_SCRIPTING.md

 echo 'Hello World!'
 ```

-The #! on the first line of a bash script is a special construct called a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) that tells the program loader to use the following interpreter (in this case `/bin/bash`) to run the rest of the script.
+In bash scripts a `#` is used to comment out a line, but the `#!` on the first line of a bash script is a special construct called a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+This construct tells the program loader to use the following string (in this case `/bin/bash`) as a path to the interpreter to use to run the rest of the script.